Maestro8701/Maestro8701/README.md

 ## Hi, I'm Evgeny, a developer C++, C#
+I graduated from the educational program at Yandex Practicum as a C++ developer.
+He also completed a course on C# academic campus
+I live in Novosibirsk.
-I’m currently learning C++ and Unreal Engine
+I’m currently polishing C++ and С# and learning Unreal Engine

 ## Instruments and Technologies that I use
   Languages (in descending order of comprehension): C++, C#, Python